Sai-Shanmukh-Puppala/Spotify-Streaming-Analysis/README.md

 ## Acknowledgments
 This project was driven by my love for music and curiosity about my listening habits.
 I utilized Spotify's streaming history export feature to access and analyze my personal data, showcasing how we can derive meaningful insights from the data we own.

----

-## Connect With Me
-If you found this project interesting:
-- Let’s connect and discuss your insights on [LinkedIn](https://www.linkedin.com/in/sai-shanmukh/)

-Feel free to share your thoughts or let me know how you analyze your streaming data!